★★★★★ (x infinity)

 Beat her?
 Cry on her?
 Cum on her?

 Take her body away from her?
 Cut off her hair?
 Give her to your father?
-Giver to the government?
+Give her to the government?
 Close her legs?
 Close her lungs?
 Burn her in public?
 Take away her children?
-Take are her abortion?
-Giver her a miscarriage?
+Take away her abortion?
+Give her a miscarriage?
 Give her life?
 Would you cut off her clitoris?
 Cut off the parts of her face you don’t like?
 Cut out her carbohydrates?
 Inject her with something?
 Explain something to her?
 Show her how something is done?
 Teach her?
 Fuck her?
-Maker her white instead of brown?
+Make her white instead of brown?
 Does crying make you uncomfortable?
 Does talking make you uncomfortable?
 Does looking into eyes make you uncomfortable?
 Would you live with her?
 Share a house with her?
-Giver her your last name?
+Give her your last name?
 Treat her with respect?
 Cheat on her?
 Cheat on her with someone younger?
-Someone’s daughter?
 Lie to her?
 Curse at her?
 Call her a good girl?
-Call her monster?
+Call her a monster?
 Can you trust her?
 What if you can’t trust her?
 How will you feel if you can’t trust her?
 How will you behave if you can’t trust her?
 What does it say about you that she can’t be trusted?
 Is she beautiful?
 Can you have her?
 What if you can’t have her?
 How will you behave if you can’t have her?
 What does it say about you that she can’t be had?
 Will you make her pay?
 Will you let it slide?
 What if she’s ugly but you need to fuck?
 What if she smells but you need to fuck?
 What if she’s gay but you need to fuck?
 What if she changes her mind but you need to fuck?
 What if she’s a child but you need to fuck?
 What if she’s your child but you need to fuck?
 What if she’s in pain but you need to fuck?
 What if you’re married but you need to fuck?
 What if she lets people die?
 What if she likes war?
 What if she ungrateful and unkind about it?
 What if she asked for it?
 What if she runs for president?

 How would you feel if she did the same things to you?